Drizly is an online delivery service that delivers beer, wine, and liquor delivered straight to their homes.

-According to Glassdoor reviews, most drivers make between $12 and $13/hour.
+According to our research, most drivers make between $12 and $13/hour.
 However, that figure includes tips, which means that some drivers make as little as minimum wage.

 Ultimately, a Drizly driver’s pay depends on who they work for, where they work, and how busy their schedule is.
 What one driver makes in Boston might be less or more than drivers in Denver or Chicago.